Trevi Fountain Rome 2026: Rules, Fines & What Tourists Must Know

 Two coins means you will fall in love in Rome.
 Three coins means you will marry there.

 The coins are collected regularly — this is part of why the fountain is drained on Monday and Friday mornings — and the proceeds go to a Roman charity called Caritas that provides food for people in need.
-Approximately €1.5 million worth of coins are collected from the Trevi Fountain every year.
+Approximately €3,000 worth of coins is tossed into the basin every day.
+Over a full year that adds up to around €1.5 million, all of it donated to Caritas to fund food programmes across Rome.

 Toss inside the controlled area.
 Over the left shoulder, right hand.
 One coin is enough.